Is a loft conversion worth it? Conversions & House extensions in London.

 In addition to providing additional living space and increasing the value of your property, a loft conversion can also help you save money on energy.
 All of that added insulation can help you save money on your electricity bills.

 What are the different types of loft conversion?
-4 loft conversion ideas for different properties in London.
+4 loft conversion ideas for different properties in London

 - Roof light conversions are the simplest and least destructive, requiring only the addition of skylight windows, flooring, and a stairway to make the space habitable.